Italian white bean soup is hearty, nourishing, and satisfying

-This plant-based soup is chock full of vitamins and minerals that are easy for your body to assimilate because all of the ingredients are cooked together in a broth.
+This plant-based soup is chock full of vitamins and minerals that are easy for your body to assimilate.
+All of the ingredients are simmered together until soft, making it easy to digest.

 Homemade or canned beans?

-You can sub two cans of white beans for the homemade beans in this recipe, just make sure to rinse and drain them before putting in the soup.
+You can sub two cans of white beans for the homemade beans in Italian white bean soup, just make sure to rinse and drain them before putting in the soup.
 You’ll probably need to add a little extra olive oil since canned beans are generally very dry compared to homemade.

 Homemade beans are truly wonderful – more digestible and flavorful than canned, but you do have to plan ahead.
 More detailed instructions on how to make beans from scratch are in my posts Homemade Black Beans and Macrobiotic-style Giant Peruvian Lima Beans.